AL333Z/ReactiveApplication/reactive_programming/behaviors_and_event_streams.md

 - audio data
 - ...

-**Events** enable to account for discrete phenomena, and each of which has a stream (finite or infinite) of occurrences.
+**Events** enable to account for discrete phenomena, and each of it has a stream (finite or infinite) of occurrences.
 Each occurrence is a value paired with a time.
 Events are considered *to be improving list of occurences*.

 Formally, the points at which an event stream is defined are termed *events* and events are said to *occur* on an *event stream*.